 The end result is a no holds barred, call 'em as he seems 'em daily report, knocking horses (calling some �morning line underlays�) or�pumping their chance�but most importantly with an�emphasis on�price and value.

 HANDICAPPER'S REPORT PUBLICATION / TV SHOW - - BACKGROUND

-Bob has had a long and interesting career spanning more than 30 years in thoroughbred racing.
+Bob has had a long and interesting career since the mid-70's in thoroughbred racing.

-Selvin runs National Turf and welcomes all inquiries and answers each personally.
+Selvin runs National Turf and welcomes all e-mail or phone inquiries and answers each personally.